pramnora/Vue-js/courses/others code/youtube/flashword/README.md

 -----

+**NOTE(S)**:

-**NOTES**: I've only started working on this VueJS project, today, during this Sunday evening...;
+I've only started working on this VueJS 'Flashwords' project, today, during this Sunday evening...;
-many projects I *start*...; but, don't actually ever tend to **finish**;
+many projects I *start*...; but, don't actually ever tend to **finish**...;
 so, I really don't know for sure if I'll be able to complete doing this YouTube project course...???

-However, I am very much impressed with the clear and simple explanations that this lady gives...;
+However, I am very deeply impressed with the really clear and simple in depth explanations
+that this lady gives to accompany her videos...;
 so, I decided to engage with it 'hands on'...in order to learn more about how VueJS works.

 -----